Mirxa27/MirxaAgent/docs/examples/cuga_as_mcp/README.md

-# CUGA as MCP Server
+# MirxaAgent as MCP Server

-This example demonstrates how to run CUGA (Computer Using Generalist Agent) as a Model Context Protocol (MCP) server, enabling it to be used as a tool by other applications.
+This example demonstrates how to run MirxaAgent (Computer Using Generalist Agent) as a Model Context Protocol (MCP) server, enabling it to be used as a tool by other applications.

-## What is CUGA?
+## What is MirxaAgent?

-CUGA is an autonomous AI agent that can:
+MirxaAgent is an autonomous AI agent that can:
 - 🤖 **Perform web actions** with intelligent planning
 - 🔗 **Connect to APIs** seamlessly
 - 📱 **Automate repetitive tasks** on websites